Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ## Deployment

 To deploy this project Heroku is needed for the backend, Github for the frontend and MongoDB to be used as a database.
 Accounts will be needed on these before starting.
+It is important to note that this project wont run locally unless the enviroment variables are set up correctly within the env.py file.
+These variables and values must be the same within the Heroku deployment tab.

  - Start with the developement enviroment, in my case Gitpod
  - In the developement enviroment install the requirements for this project found in requirements.txt using the pip3 command.